-Nearly one in four Americans skips breakfast on any given day according to research opens in a new tab in the American Journal of Clinical Nutrition.
+Nearly one in four Americans skips breakfast on any given day according to research in the American Journal of Clinical Nutrition opens in a new tab.
 Mornings can be hectic — especially as the season transitions from summer to the school year.
 So here’s a full week’s worth of easy and delicious ways to save time as you start your morning.

 1. Assemble freezer smoothies for a quick fix.

 Portion the ingredients for this Double Green Smoothie opens in a new tab into individual bags and freeze for a frazzled morning.
-Then simply dump a serving or two per batch in the blender, top off with a non-dairy milk alternative and blend.
+Then simply dump a serving or two per batch in the blender, top off with a nondairy milk alternative and blend.

 2. Make the most of last night’s leftovers.